GameFoundry/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/14_advancedRtti.md

 ## Dynamic size
 If your structure has dynamic size or is fixed size that is more than 256 bytes you must set the **hasDynamicSize** flag to 1.
 The size of the structure should be returned from the **getSize()** method.
 If the size is dynamic you must also encode the size as the first four bytes in a call to **toMemory()**.

 For example, you should use **hasDynamicSize** with **String** as each instance will have a different size depending on the string stored.
 Fields with dynamic size must write the actual size as a header before all encoded data.
-You can use the helper methods @bs::rtti_write_with_size_header to write the data with a header, @bs::rtti_read_size_header to read the size from the header and @bs::rtti_add_header_size to calculate the header size.
+You can use the helper methods @bs::B3DRTTIWriteWithSizeHeader to write the data with a header, @bs::B3DRTTIReadSizeHeader to read the size from the header and @bs::B3DRTTIAddHeaderSize to calculate the header size.

 For example if we wanted to serialize a string:
 ~~~~~~~~~~~~~{.cpp}